bergolho1337/Programming/C++/Design-Patterns-in-C++/notes.md

 A RemoteControl which can control several devices in a smart-house is implemented to show the capabilities and advantages of this powerful pattern.

+## 7) Adapter

+The Adapter pattern converts the functions from an interface to be use by another.
+One common application of this pattern is in adapting a new library or code to a legacy one.
+There are two types of Adapters, the class Adapter, which considers multiple inheritance in its implementation and the object Adapter, which uses object composition.
+Together with the Decorator pattern the Adapter is applied in several libraries that needs to be extended and do not want to lose its functionality.

+We revisit the Duck code from chapter 1, by creating a Duck object that acts like a Turkey.